HL7/fhir/implementations/java/readme.txt

 As for /tools, the publishing tool itself uses the generated code.
 You can get yourself in a real mess generating the source code of the application that generates the source code.
 A real mess.
-So the publication tool has it's own copy of the source code.
+So the publication tool has its own copy of the source code.
 We copy it over into the trunk/tools when
  (a) We know that we need to update the code that
      the publishing tool itself uses (profile resource changes) and